 the dataset.
 A powerful algorithmic toolbox for designing learning algorithms is provided by convex optimization

 methods.
-Modern convex optimization methods (proximal methods) are appealing for big data applications as
+Modern convex optimization methods are appealing for big data applications as

-they can be implemented as a highly scalable message passing algorithms.
+they can be implemented as highly scalable message passing protocols.

 This article about ``The A.I.
 Diet'' features food networks.

 A. Jung.
 Learning Networked Exponential Families with Network Lasso, May 2019. preprint can be found here